gomesdev1/Recomenda-oFilmesPython/README.md

-# Verifica a idade para sugestão de filmes
+# Verificar a idade para sugestão de filmes

 if idade < 12: